carmogui/simple-study/README.md

 # simple-study
-Compilation of non-relevant exercises I did to study
+Compilation of simple exercises I did to study

 ---